 Another easy trick we’ll put to good use for this recipe is to turn the fries half-way through the cooking process. this allows for the wedges to cook evenly on both sides.
 I recommend using either parchment paper or nonstick aluminum foil to make for quick-flipping.
 And folks, that’s really all there is to it.

-Get ready to make some seriously crunchy, seriously delicious French fries at home, and please, enjoy!
+Get ready to make some seriously crunchy, seriously delicious steak fries at home, and please, enjoy!

 - 4 small Russet potatoes scrubbed and dried